rcfgroup/labpipe/README.md

 Both the LPclient and LPserver tools are available to download under a non-commercial open-source licence (NPOSL 3.0).

-Full documentations can be found at [docs.labpipe.org](https://docs.labpipe.org/)
+A guide to getting started using LabPipe can be found at docs.labpipe.org/quick-start](https://docs.labpipe.org/quick-start)